-The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range of 130°C to 240°C. The table on next page giving a guide to the approximate temperatures at each of the shelf positions with respect to the gas mark setting.
+The temperature in the oven is controlled by a thermostatic gas tap and is variable over the range 130° C to 240° C.

-Good use can be made of the temperature variation between the shelf positions in several dishes requiring different temperatures may be cooked at the same time.
+The table overleaf provides a guide to the approximate temperatures at each of the shelf positions with respect to the gas mark setting.
+Good use can be made of the temperature variation between the shelf positions, as several dishes requiring different temperatures may be cooked at the same time.
 In this way maximum benefit can be obtained from the gas used to heat the oven.